dreamineering/business-administration/docs/business-fundamentals/marketing/strategy-checklist.md

 # Marketing Strategy Checklist

+- Be a Genuine Human
-1. Identify your Ideal Customer
+- Identify your Ideal Customer
-2. Messaging
+- Messaging
-3. Competitive Advantage
+- Competitive Advantage
-4. Message Channels
+- Message Channels
-5. Followup Process
+- Followup Process
-6. Differentiation
+- Differentiation
-7. Pricing
+- Pricing
-8. Average Revenue per Customer
+- Average Revenue per Customer
-9. Promise and Brand
+- Promise and Brand

+## Be a genuine Human

+Be the good person that you are, write what you care about and [what you know](https://www.youtube.com/watch?v=zTJyDe7a2bo).

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=zTJyDe7a2bo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Identify your Primary Customer